grammyjs/website/site/docs/plugins/entity-parser.md

 });
 ```

-## Advanced usage
+## Advanced Usage

 ### Customize the Output HTML Tag

 This package converts entities into semantic HTML, adhering to best practices and standards as closely as possible.
-However, you might find that the provided output is not exactly what you expected.
+However, the provided output might not always be what you expect.

 To address this, you can use your own `renderer` to customize the HTML elements surrounding the text according to your rules.
 You can modify specific rules by extending the default [`RendererHtml`](https://github.com/quadratz/telegram-entities-parser/blob/main/src/renderers/renderer_html.ts) or override all the rules by implementing the [`Renderer`](https://github.com/quadratz/telegram-entities-parser/blob/main/src/renderers/renderer.ts).